lessw2020/facial-keypoint-detection/README.md

 # facial-keypoint-detection
-Facial keypoint detection CNN - custom architecture using partial convolution padding:
+Facial keypoint detection CNN - custom architecture using partial convolution padding.
+This part of the Udacity computer vision nanodegree, and was quite a fun project!

+Example result:

+# Facial Keypoint Detection
+This project will be all about defining and training a convolutional neural network to perform facial keypoint detection, and using computer vision techniques to transform images of faces.
+The first step in any challenge like this will be to load and visualize the data you'll be working with.

 Net(
   (conv1): PartialConv2d(1, 48, kernel_size=(4, 4), stride=(1, 1))